 |Yorkshire Terrier||12-15 years|

-Mid-sized dog runs the gamut from smaller companion types of dogs including French Bulldogs to larger, active working breeds.
+Mid-sized dogs run the gamut from smaller companion dogs, including French Bulldogs, to larger, active working breeds.

 |French Bulldog||12-14 years|